apigee/apijam/Module-1/Labs/Lab 1/README.md

 # Pre-requisites

-* Basic understanding of [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification) (Swagger)
+* Basic understanding of [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification) (FKA: Swagger)
-* Access to a HTTP client to test the API (eg. cURL, Postman, etc.).
-If you do not have access to one, you can use the [Apigee Trace Tool](https://docs.apigee.com/api-platform/debug/using-trace-tool-0).
+* Access to an HTTP client to test the API (eg. cURL, Postman, etc.).
+If you do not have access to one, you can use the [Apigee Trace Tool](https://docs.apigee.com/api-platform/debug/using-trace-tool-0) or the [Apigee REST client](https://apigee-restclient.appspot.com/).

 # Instructions